-So you want to start an event?
-While the RRCA does not provide race management services, we can help point you in the right direction to get you going.
+So you want to organize an event?
+While the RRCA does not provide race management services, we can help point you in the right direction to help you organize a 5k, a marathon, a half marathon or a race of any distance in your community.
 The information in this section will provide a basic overview of starting an event.
 For more in depth information, we encourage all race directors to purchase a copy of the book, Organizing Running Events: the Complete Guide to Staging a Road Race.
-You can also consult with one of our many RRCA certified race directors.
+You can also consult with one of our many RRCA Certified Race Directors.

 When starting out, we highly recommend that you give yourself plenty of time to plan a safe event for participants and be realistic about how many people will sign up for a first-year race.
 Just because you build it, doesn't mean 2,000 people will show up.
 That is an unrealistic target for a first-year, unknown event.
 With lots of planning, marketing, and the production a safe, well-organized event, you can build on the success of your first year to grow your event into a top-notch race in the coming years.

 As an association of running clubs and events, the Road Runners Club of America outlines clear ethical conduct that we expect all race directors to follow in the deliver of event(s).
 All RRCA members must attest to agreeing to the RRCA's Race Director Code of Conduct.
 The RRCA does not dictate operating requirements to our members beyond requiring that all participants must sign waivers and all members must have general liability insurance coverage for their events.
 We do, however, offer guidelines on general safety that race directors are encouraged to adopt as rules or policies for their local events and activities.
 For rules of competition, the RRCA encourages race directors to follow the USA Track & Field's rules of competition.